i2w/rails-base/README.md

 check that out!

-I'm using convox for orchestration, which automatically picks up on an intermediate image called 'development'
+I'm using convox for orchestration, which automatically picks up on an intermediate image called 'development'.

 ## Enable pushing docker images to github

 To login to github packages, first create a personal access token which has rights to write and read packages.
 Copy the access token then